Assisted Living

 “Nursing homes try to offer activities that nourish their residents, but due to their focus on providing actual health care to often severely ill or compromised people, they are, by nature, more medical in their approach,” Bursack explains.

-• Ongoing palliative and preventative long-term care
+• Palliative and preventative long-term care

 • Prescription medication administration, including injections